shawnthu/Demo/README.md

 #Demo
-add a new and simple line.
+add a new & simple line.